simple-icons/simple-icons/CONTRIBUTING.md

 ## Testing Package Locally

-* Make sure you have [NodeJS](https://nodejs.org/en/download/).
+* Make sure you have [NodeJS](https://nodejs.org/en/download/) installed.
 At least version 11.15.0 is required.
 * Install the dependencies using `$ npm install`.
 * Build and test the package using `$ npm test`.
 * Run the project linting process using `$ npm run lint`.